SarthakMakhija/tech-lessons-posts/content/en/blog/behind_the_mic_my_journey_to_delivering_a_conference_talk/index.md

 difficult to convey the essence of the talk.

 I went back to my room to work on "talk timing" and "audience engagement".
 Before practicing, I thought of showing my slides to [Aman Mangal](https://www.linkedin.com/in/amanmangal/).
-Aman is a good friend and works at Hypermode.
+Aman is a good friend and works at Dgraph.
 He provided valuable feedback, suggesting that I add slides to explain key concepts like B+Tree, Bloom filter, WAL, and others.
 Taking his advice, I integrated slides within each pattern to provide clear explanations of these core concepts.
 An example of one such slide is shown below.